Changes coming 1 July 2025

 2. Submit your application and supporting documents:

-You can request extended trading hours for special events if you have:
+You can apply if you have:

 • a General licence